RyanJohnson1612/fridge-app/README.md

 ## Your taste buds will thank you 🥙

-Not sure what to cook with ingredients you have at home?
-Fridgie’s got you.
+No ideas for what to cook with the ingredients you have at home?
+No worries.
 With the click of a button, Fridgie will generate a variety of recipes customized to _you_ based on the items in _your_ fridge.

 ## Shopping made a breeze 🛒